“Can I Save My Teen from Failure?”

 You need the compassion to understand that the problem with school lies not solely with your teen, but with a world that asks too much of him.

-The outcome of good parenting is not an 18-year-old who is completely fine on his own, but rather one who is ready to embark on the lifelong process of growth and self-improvement.
+The outcome of good parenting is not an 18-year-old who is completely fine on their own, but rather one who is ready to embark on the lifelong process of growth and self-improvement.